Oberon (operating system): User interface

-Mastering the Oberon user interface, both the purely textual and the so-called Gadgets System (under S3), is non-trivial.
-Thus, after successfully installing Oberon System 3, it is recommended to study André Fischers Oberon System 3 Tutorial.
-An expanded version of this tutorial was published as a book, which it is out of print now.
-The whole book is available in electronic form under a one user license in every installed version of System 3 (Windows, Linux, or Native, i.e., also with the Gadgets toolkit of OLR).
-More information how to get your own copy of the Oberon Companion may be found in the Getting Started section of the Oberon Wikibook.

-Similar user Interfaces have yet to appear in more commonplace operating systems.
-Rob Pike's Acme system for Plan 9 from Bell Labs was strongly inspired by the Oberon TUI.
-Whether the worksheet interface of the Macintosh Programmer's Workshop influenced Oberon's TUI or vice versa is difficult to decide: the Oberon System was based on Wirth's prior computer design the Lilith, and both the Apple Macintosh (and its precursor Lisa) and the Oberon System (on Ceres and its precursor Lilith) have the same roots: they were all inspired by the Alto developed at Xerox PARC.

 Versions and availability

 V1 was the first usable version some time before the Oberon Trilogy was published.
 A major change in the text model together with the editor named Write yielded V2.
 As foreshadowed in the table in section History above, there was a major fork in the early 1990s: V4 vs. System 3: The group around Jürg Gutknecht introduced persistent objects and object-libraries thereby extending the kernel.
 The group around Hanspeter Mössenböck realized similar features by introducing active elements mapped to a special character thereby extending fonts without changing the kernel.
 System 3 was sometimes also named Spirit of Oberon and later renamed ETH Oberon, whereas V4 was sometimes also named Linz Oberon.